pixelandtonic/commerce-mollie/README.md

 Mollie 4.2.x requires either:

 - Craft 4.0 and Craft Commerce 4.0 or later
-- Craft 5.0 and Craft Commerce 5.0 or later
+- or, Craft 5.0 and Craft Commerce 5.0 or later

 Mollie 4.1.x is only compatible with Craft 4.0 and Craft Commerce 4.0 or later.